matthewphamilton/r4dev/content/en/docs/Framework/Develop models/Authoring modules.md

 - Documentation
 weight: 64
 description: >
-  The ready4 framework supports partially automated and standardised workflows for defining the data structures to be used in computational models.
-This brief article outlines the key elements that help make this possible.
+  ready4 supports partially automated and standardised workflows for defining the data structures to be used in computational models.
 ---

 {{% pageinfo %}}